capturemathan/Spotted/README.md

 <img align="center" width="180" height="300" src="https://github.com/capturemathan/Spotted/blob/master/Screenshots/DetailsScreen.png">

 ## Objective
+> It’s no surprise that India has more number of child missing cases and no adequate methods to find them.
+Only about 50% of them are found : THE HINDU
 <li>An app that helps in finding missing people using facial recognition, digital footprints and crowdsourcing by storing details of missing people in a secure
 database accessible only by authorities.
 <li>The common people are provided with an app to report the same.